Sting

 John Constantine is modeled after Sting

-John Constantine is a black magician, exorcist, cursed and doomed to lead a lonely life because of a mistake he made in his youth.
-The musician was flattered, he read all over 300 issues, and for the 30th anniversary of "Hellblazer", which was in 2018, he wrote a preface to the anniversary collection and congratulated John Constantine on his Twitter.
+John Constantine is a dark magician and exorcist, cursed and doomed to a solitary life because of a mistake he made in his youth.
+The musician was flattered—he read all 300+ issues, and for the 30th anniversary of "Hellblazer" in 2018, he wrote a preface to the anniversary collection and congratulated John Constantine on Twitter.

 Sting's Personal Life

-Gordon Sumner lost his virginity at 15 to an attractive brunette schoolmate.
-After her, he dated a girl considered the most beautiful in the area.
-The standards were high for the young man, whose mother attracted men's glances, but this girl surpassed them.
-She came from a decent family, adored her boyfriend, but was far from "intellectual".
-Gordon tried to get her to read books, but she preferred teen magazines, and soon he gave up and continued to enjoy regular encounters in bed.
-He didn't have any special feelings for her, but when she became pregnant, he took care of her.
-However, when she miscarried in her third month, he breathed a sigh of relief.
+Gordon Sumner lost his virginity at 15 to an attractive brunette classmate.
+After her, he dated a girl considered the most beautiful around.
+The bar was set high for the young man whose mother turned heads, but this girl cleared it easily.
+She came from a good family and adored her boyfriend, but was hardly "intellectual."
+Gordon tried getting her to read books, but she preferred teen magazines, so he eventually gave up and just enjoyed their regular bedroom encounters.
+He didn't have deep feelings for her, but when she got pregnant, he stepped up.
+But when she miscarried in her third month, he couldn't help feeling relieved.

 Sting – Englishman in New York

-For some time, he continued to see her, but then he met Caroline — an intellectual equal, engrossed in Jean-Paul Sartre.
-He couldn't decide to leave his previous flame: first he pitied her for losing the baby, then her mother died of cancer.
-As he wavered between them, he finally gathered the courage and left for Caroline.
-Three years later, she dumped him, which was a first for Gordon.
+For a while, he kept seeing her, but then he met Caroline—an intellectual equal who was deep into Jean-Paul Sartre.
+He couldn't bring himself to leave his previous girlfriend: first he felt sorry for her losing the baby, then her mother died of cancer.
+After wavering between them, he finally found the courage to choose Caroline.
+Three years later, she dumped him—a first for Gordon.

 Sting in his youth